T-U-R-A/tura-coding-book/Concepts.typ

 + `int &x` allows you to pass another variable by reference, i.e. Both variables share the same memory location.
 + `&x` gives the memory location of the variable `x`.

+== Vectors in Depth

+We're going to go into `vectors` in a little more depth.
+As stated before `vectors` are almost the same as `arrays` except they are dynamic, meaning the elements can be added and removed but only at the end.
+This is done by the `push_back()` and `pop_back()` functions.

+The way `vectors` make this efficient time wise without wastes a lot of memory is by allocating some memory $x$ in a row.
+When you `push_back()` an element such that it now exceeds $x$, it moves the entire allocated memory to a new location and allocates memory worth $2x$.
+This means that the time complexity of inserting elements into a `vector` is close, but not quite $O(1)$.
+This is called amortized $O(1)$ because it looks at the average instead of each single operation and because `vector` resizes occur infrequently.

+Note that `vectors` constant factors are bigger than `arrays`, which means for questions where every little efficiency matters to solve the question, if you don't need a `vector`, don't use one.
+However in every other case, it's much safer and more convenient to use `vectors` instead of `arrays`.
+The main reason being that:-
++ It's easier to initialize all values in a vector \ ```cpp vector<int> v(5,-1)//Initializes vector of size 5 filled with -1```
++ When passing an array to a function, it *always* passes by reference.
+Passing by reference simply means that the function can make changes to the original array.
+Sometimes however we wish to pass by value, meaning that a new copy is made.
+With vectors we have such freedom to choose.

+More technical details about `vectors` can be found #link("https://en.cppreference.com/w/cpp/container/vector.html")[here].

 == Sorting

 To sort a data structure like an array of vector, `c++` has it's own sort function for this: